clearlinux/clear-linux-documentation/source/clear-linux/clear-linux.rst

   |CL| features and what differentiates it from other |CL| distros.

-* :ref:`guides` Find step-by-step instructions on how to complete common tasks that are critical to understanding |CL| and its features.
+* :ref:`guides` Find step-by-step instructions on how to complete common tasks that help you leverage |CL| native features.

 * :ref:`tutorials` Find step-by-step instructions for applying specific use cases with |CL| that often involve third-party tools.